 The basic types

 Go has a small, focused set of built-in types.
-These are the ones you’ll use most:
+Here’s the full list:

 // inside main()